Meridian Kayak - the

 level of quality construction.
 This results in a lighter and much

-stronger sea kayak out of the mould.
+stronger sea kayak coming out of the mould.
 Because only the correct

 amount of resin is infused the laminated construction is much stronger.